SrdjanCosicPrica/kangox/README.md

     ```
     cat /etc/hosts
     ```
-   If id does not exist
+   If minikube ip does not exist or is wrong, delete the old entry and run
    ```
    echo "$(minikube ip) local.kangox.com" | sudo tee -a /etc/hosts
    ```